myersm0/what-was-said/docs/DEVELOPMENT.md

 6. **Short-doc brief optimization**: Documents under the short threshold get their brief summary copied from the detailed output, saving an LLM round-trip on content that's already 1-2 sentences.

 7. **LLM backend abstraction**: `LlmBackend` trait with `OllamaClient` and `OpenAiClient` implementations.
-Backend selection and model defaults are configured in `backend.toml`, with CLI flags as overrides. `OpenAiClient` supports both static API keys and OAuth2 client credentials with automatic token refresh, enabling use on machines with institutional OpenAI endpoints.
+Backend selection and model defaults are configured in `llms.toml`, with CLI flags as overrides. `OpenAiClient` supports both static API keys and OAuth2 client credentials with automatic token refresh, enabling use on machines with institutional OpenAI endpoints.

 8. **WAL mode**: SQLite journal_mode=WAL set on initialization.
 Enables concurrent readers during serve mode without blocking on writes.